Verity Marshall: Career

 In autumn 2018 Marshall appeared opposite Charlotte Riley and Ben Chaplin in the BBC drama, Press written by Mike Bartlett and directed by Tom Vaughan.
 The 6x60 series is set in the fast-paced and challenging environment of the British newspaper industry and will broadcast on BBC One and PBS following the UK broadcast.

+In 2019 Marshall guest-starred in BBC drama, Holby City, which follows the lives of medical and ancillary staff at the fictional Holby City Hospital.
+Marshall's storyline involved her character Helen Pidge's surprise appearance at the hospital announcing her shock pregnancy to unsuspecting married nurse Lofty, played by Lee Mead.
+The storyline ran to end of Helen's pregnancy, where her baby was stillborn.

+In autumn 2020 Marshall was cast as Mrs Partridge opposite Daniel Rigby and James Fleet in the ITV adaptation of Henry Fielding's, Tom Jones adapted by Gwyneth Hughes and directed by Georgia Parris.
+The four-part television miniseries will broadcast on PBS and ITV.

+Most recently Marshall guest-starred once more in the BBC One medical drama television series Doctors, this time as rape victim Carrie Hinks.
+The episode aired on 16 November 2022.

+In summer 2023 Marshall will star in the first episode of series 24 of ITV British crime drama television series Midsomer Murders opposite fellow guest star Peter Serafinowicz.

 Marshall has also starred in a number of television commercials for brands such as House of Fraser, Head and Shoulders, Vodafone, Raffaelo, Fruit of the Loom, Persil, Experian, Żywiec Brewery, Coop (Switzerland), Allianz and George clothing.

 Personal life

 Marshall is actively involved in campaigning for the rights of displaced people.
 In November 2015, after completing shooting on Me Before You, Marshall travelled to Samos, Greece to volunteer with the refugees traveling from the Turkish coast to Europe.
 In June 2016 she spoke at the Next Century Foundation's Middle Eastern Migration Conference in Westminster on ways of countering human trafficking and modern slavery.
 In September 2016, Marshall was interviewed on the Arab News Network's The English Hour about her stance on the refugee crisis, immigration and combating prejudice and racism following the Brexit result.
 The program is modeled on the BBC's HARDtalk which is recorded in London, broadcast at peak time and subtitled in Arabic.